juangamella/aicp/README.md

 ### Result storage

 The results from running all experiments are pickled and stored in a file.
-The filename contains a timestamp and all parameters, so it is always possible to know which file contains which experiments.
+The filename contains a timestamp and the values of all parameters, so it is always possible to know which file contains which experiments.
 For example, executing the above example would produce the following file:

 ```
 results_1581038775_n_workers:-1_batch_size:20000_debug:False_avg_deg:3.0_G:30_runs:32_p_min:8_p_max:8_w_min:0.0_w_max:1.0_var_min:0_var_max:1.0_int_min:0.0_int_max:1.0_random_state:110_finite:True_max_iter:50_n:10_alpha:0.001_tag:exmple.pickle